particle-iot/docs/src/content/tools/developer-tools/ble-tdm.md

 - **TDMA window offset** Where the transition occurs relative to the simulation time clock.
 Unless the sensors and MCU are synchronized, this generally does not make a significant difference.

 - **Test Duration** This is how long the simulation is run.
-It's not in real-time, but if the number is very large it may take a while and the result table will be very large.
+It's not in real-time, but if the number is very large calculation may take a while and the result table will be very large.
 The success and missed percentages tend to reach a stable average fairly quickly, which is why the default is 900 seconds.

 ### Sensor parameters

-- **Advertising rate** How often this sensor transmits its data.
+- **Advertising interval** How often this sensor transmits its data in milliseconds.

 - **Packet length** How long it takes to advertise.
 You generally don't need to change this, but a transmission is considered successful